On the critical regularity of nilpotent groups acting on the interval: the metabelian case: Preliminaries on nilpotent groups and invariant orders

-Before we continue, let us take note of some tools related to orderable groups.
-A group $G$ is left-orderable if it admits a total order relation, say $\preceq$, which is invariant under multiplication from the left, that is If additionally, $\preceq$ is also invariant under multiplication from the right, we say that $\preceq$ is a bi-invariant order (bi-order for short).
+We close these preliminaries with the concepts of order and dynamical realization.
+A group $G$ is left-orderable if it admits a total order relation, say $\preceq$, which is invariant under multiplication from the left, that is: $\text{if} f\preceq g \text{then} hf\preceq hg \text{for all} h\in G.$ An important family of left-orderable groups are finitely-generated and torsion-free abelian groups.
+Indeed we will repetitively use the {\em lexicographic order} of $\Z^n$ defined by: